-The pollution caused by disposable consumer products are generally due to the material they are using which may be non biodegradable or non recyclable and also due to the way the product itself has been design, forcing absolution after limited number of uses. eCoexist has been working along with product designers to look at the potential offered by waste products and materials to be up cycled into newer reusable products.
+The pollution caused by disposable consumer products is generally due to the material they are using which may be non-biodegradable or non-recyclable and also due to the way the product itself has been designed, forcing absolution after a limited number of uses. eCoexist has been working along with product designers to look at the potential offered by waste products and materials to be upcycled into newer reusable products.

-The criteria for green design we follow insists on Reusability, Value addition and longer life spans.
-Our focus is on labour intensive, hand made technologies with low investment and infrastructure which are suitable to under privileged sections of societies so that we may be able to generate livelihoods for them.
+The criteria for the green design we follow insists on Reusability, Value addition and longer life spans.
+Our focus is on labour intensive, hand made technologies with low investment and infrastructure which are suitable to underprivileged sections of societies so that we may be able to generate livelihoods for them.

 Plastic bags made of very thin plastic sheets below 50 microns have been causing havoc in the environment.
 They have no resale value and therefore do not enter the recycling chain.
 A bulk of landfills contain this material.
 Often people reuse them as trash bin liners, throwing wet waste into them, and exarcebating the problem, as the bags get soiled.
 As part of the Green Idea project we looked at the possibility of weaving mats out of thin plastic.

 Trainings for plastic bag weaving

 Thermocole or styrofoam waste is voluminous and usually has no resale value as it comes in odd shapes and sizes.
 Thermocole has insualtive properties and can be used to mae cheap insulation panels for the poor.
 In a country like India where people live study and work under tin sheds these panels can be life saving in the summers.